-Though Madison Avenue is identified as a “Major Bikeway” in the Master Plan, intended for adult riders that can use the road for direct route commuting purposes, its current design does not include “space” to safely accommodate cyclists.
-However, in June 2013, the City of Albany completed a feasibility study for implementing the “Madison Road Diet.”
+Though Madison Avenue is identified as a “Major Bikeway” in the Master Plan (intended for confident riders that can use the road for direct route commuting purposes), its four-lane design did not include space to safely accommodate cyclists.
+However, in June 2013, the City of Albany completed a feasibility study for implementing the Madison Road Diet.

-A “Road Diet” is when a road is reduced in the number of travel lanes and/or the effective width.
+A Road Diet is when a road is reduced in the number of travel lanes and/or the effective width.
 The reallocated space can result in improved safety for cyclists, pedestrians and other motorized vehicles.
-The Madison Avenue Road Diet evaluates bicycles, pedestrians, public transit, parking, safety and vehicle operations as a whole, from Lark Street to South Allen Street and along Western Avenue from South Allen Street to Manning Boulevard.
+The Madison Avenue Road Diet Feasibility Study evaluated cycling, pedestrians, public transit, parking, safety and the corridor's general operations and urban development, as a whole, from Lark Street to South Allen Street and along Western Avenue from South Allen Street to Manning Boulevard.